 Before we get to the actual business of writing, let’s consider the motivation.
 What one might call the job satisfaction of the work.

 Many writers complain that they do not enjoy the process.
 They find it agonising, daunting, or stressful.
 I cannot understand this.
-To me, whilst it may at times be frustrating, it seems the most fulfilling job on the planet.
+To me, whilst it may at times be frustrating, it seems one of the most fulfilling jobs there is.
 Creativity in whatever form, in whatever job, is the secret to happiness – the arts are the most creative of all occupations – and writing is the art that combines both imagination and intellect to the greatest degree.

 - As a writer, you are playing at God.
 You are creating whole worlds, whole casts of characters, whole scenarios – and no-one can argue with you, or refuse to obey.
 You are responsible for your entire created universe, and the task is to make it perhaps more coherent than the real one!

 - You are living two lives for the price of one.
 Your real world, which you experience from day to day, and your created world.
 When one gets difficult or tedious, you can leave it and slip into the other.
 When that becomes irksome you slip back again.
 What a wonderful method of dealing with life’s challenges!